karsonkalt/houseplant_helper/DEVNOTES.md

 - The helpers are available to the views, but not the controllers?
 - Is it okay for me to have methods on the model where it returns data "for the view" or should those be exclusively in the helpers?
 - Can I use query params as the scope, or should it have its own route?
+- Should I create a scope method to return plants alphabetically, or by most recently watered?
+- How should I route the scope method?

 # Bugs
 - Methods inside application helper are not available in the controller.
 I tried to move them and can't get it figured out.
+-

 # Inconsistencies / Refactoring
 - I have the same methods inside the controller and the helper.
+- Different user not query waterings for plants index view.